ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

-4. If the greatest version of the label present at this log entry is greater than the version advertised by the user, or if another stop condition has occurred (such as meeting a maximum output size), stop.
+4. If the greatest version of the label present at this log entry is greater than the version advertised by the user, or if another stop condition has occurred (such as reaching a maximum output size), stop.

 5. Obtain a binary ladder (as defined in {{search-binary-ladder}}) from the Transparency Log for the current log entry where the target version is the